yast/yast-storage-ng/doc/old_and_new_proposal.md

 ### Proposed behavior for CaaSP

-Once again, this example is just an aproximation to show the possibilities.
+Once again, this example is just an approximation to show the possibilities.

 ```xml
 <partitioning>